-Year Change in sample design or survey population 1993 Number of aircraft types classified by the sample was expanded from 13 to 19 1999 Sample design revised to stratify by aircraft type and FAA region 5 2003 Aircraft with known incorrect addresses and identified as "Postmaster Return" status on the Registry were retained in the definition of the survey population and eligible for sample selection 2004 Aircraft listed on the Registry as "registration pending" or "sold" (if sold status less than five years ago) were retained in the definition of the survey population and eligible for sample selection Sample design revised to stratify by aircraft type, FAA region, and whether the aircraft is certified to fly Part 135 Introduced 100 percent samples of turbine aircraft, rotorcraft, on-demand Part 135, and Alaska-based aircraft 2005 Introduced light-sport aircraft as an aircraft type sampled at 100 percent.
+Year Change in sample design or survey population 1993 Number of aircraft types classified by the sample was expanded from 13 to 19 1999 Sample design revised to stratify by aircraft type and FAA region 2003 Aircraft with known incorrect addresses and identified as "Postmaster Return" status on the Registry were retained in the definition of the survey population and eligible for sample selection 2004 Aircraft listed on the Registry as "registration pending" or "sold" (if sold status less than five years ago) were retained in the definition of the survey population and eligible for sample selection Sample design revised to stratify by aircraft type, FAA region, and whether the aircraft is certified to fly Part 135 Introduced 100 percent samples of turbine aircraft, rotorcraft, on-demand Part 135, and Alaska-based aircraft 2005 Introduced light-sport aircraft as an aircraft type sampled at 100 percent.
 Light-sport included aircraft with special or experimental airworthiness as well as aircraft for which airworthiness was not yet final.
-2006 Sample design simplified to fewer aircraft types Sample design included 100 percent sample of aircraft manufactured in the past five years 2008 100 percent sample of light-sport aircraft was limited to special light-sport aircraft.
+2006 Sample design simplified to fewer aircraft types and included 100 percent sample of aircraft manufactured in the past five years 2008 100 percent sample of light-sport aircraft was limited to special light-sport aircraft.
 Experimental light-sport and light-sport without completed airworthiness sampled at a rate less than 1.0.
+2010 Aircraft excluded from the survey population if "sale reported" or "registration pending" more than 12 months.
+These aircraft no longer eligible for sample selection due to implementation of the re-registration rule.
+2012 Aircraft excluded from the survey population if registration was expired.
+These aircraft are no longer eligible for sample selection because they do not have valid registrations due to implementation of the re-registration rule.
+Unmanned aerial vehicles are excluded from the survey population.